Search results for

 While the Apple AirPod Max is a great pair of headphones with best-in-class active noise canceling (ANC) and a good sound signature, it also has a few annoying quirks that make it very obviously an Apple product.
 If you live in the Apple ecosystem and already love your AirPods Pro, then the AirPods Max is more of the same just in a pair of over-ears.Read full review...

-If you’re in the market for Apple-friendly headphones, there’s a good chance you’re weighing the pros and cons of grabbing the Beats Studio Pro or the Apple AirPods Max.
-Though both sets of cans have their advantages, one of these headphones will fit your needs better than the other, and it’s not merely a question of budget.
-So, which team do you fall into: Beats Studio Pro or Apple AirPods Max?
-Let us help you decide.
+If you’re in the market for Apple-friendly headphones, there’s a good chance you’re weighing the pros and cons of grabbing the Beats Studio Pro vs the Apple AirPods Max.
+Although both sets of cans have their advantages, one of these headphones will better fit your needs than the other, and it’s not merely a question of budget.

-Editor’s note: This comparison was updated in July 2025 to reflect firmware updates to AirPods Max and current market pricing for both headphones.
+• July 2025: Updated to reflect firmware updates to AirPods Max and current market pricing for both headphones.

 What’s it like to use the Beats Studio Pro compared to the Apple AirPods Max?

-Though the Beats Studio Pro and AirPods Max are both Apple products, these two headphones are aesthetically very different.
-One set of cans has huge, deep ear cups clad in metal, while the other has very small ear cups clad in plastic.
+Although the Beats Studio Pro and AirPods Max are both Apple products, these two headphones are aesthetically distinct.
+One set of cans features huge, deep ear cups made of metal, while the other has very small ear cups made of plastic.
 They are definitely made with different people in mind.

 Man holding the Apple AirPods Max over a desk.